RishabhBansal2409/Predicting-Credit-Card-Approvals/README.md

 ![](/images/Credit_Card.png)

-Built a **supervised Logistic Regression classifier** which predicts **whether a Credit Card application will get approved or not** after taking into account the below features :
+Built a **Logistic Regression classifier** which predicts **whether a Credit Card application will get approved or not** after taking into account the below features :
 * Gender
 * Age
 * Debt
 * Married
-* BankCustom:
+* BankCustomer
 * EducationLevel
 * Ethinicity
 * YearsEmployed